sigmadeltasoftware/CalPose/README.md

 There are 3 main components which have to be passed:

-#### 1. StateFlow<YearMonth>
+#### 1. YearMonth
-Using a `StateFlow` of `java.time.YearMonth`, Calpose is able to determine the calendar structure and render accordingly.
-By manipulating this value (assigning a different `YearMonth`, you can choose which month should currently be displayed by Calpose.
+Using a `java.time.YearMonth`, Calpose is able to determine the calendar structure and render accordingly.
+By manipulating this value (passing a different `YearMonth`, you can choose which month should currently be displayed by Calpose.

 #### 2. Actions